Pro Bono Roster

 Please read the document Expectations of Students on the UQ Pro Bono Centre Roster and the Centre's Mission Statement.

 Joining the Roster does not commit you to anything except receiving notifications of opportunities that arise.
 You are not committed unless you specifically apply for something!
+Starting in 2017 we are trialing two levels of opportunities.
+Most are available to later year law students (who have completed #20 or more of LAWS courses).
+Opportunities for early law students (less than #20 LAWS) will be identified clearly when being advertised through StudentHub.

 One pro bono experience led to the next and before long, final year Bachelor of Arts/Bachelor of Laws student Juliet Walker had taken on a range of projects through the UQ Pro Bono Centre.